CAE Oxford: History

-The Oxford Flying Club was opened by the Mayor of Oxford in 1939.
-However, restrictions placed on civil aviation during World War II curtailed its activities, and the airfield operated as RAF Kidlington for the duration of hostilities.
-The club reopened in 1947, renamed as the Oxford Aeroplane Club.
+The Oxford Flying Club was opened by the mayor of Oxford in 1939.
+However, restrictions placed on civil aviation during the Second World War curtailed its activities, and the airfield operated as RAF Kidlington for the duration of hostilities.
+The club reopened in 1947, renamed to the Oxford Aeroplane Club.
 During the 1950s, it gradually increased its fleet and, by 1960, had become a flying school geared to the training of professional pilots.

 In 1961, the flying school's parent company, Oxford Aviation, merged with the Pressed Steel Company to become British Executive Air Services Ltd. (BEAS).
 Dedicated ground school buildings and student residential accommodation were provided on site, and the first fully integrated Commercial Pilot's Licence (CPL) and instrument rating (IR) courses began in May 1962.

 In 1963, the BEAS Flying Training Division was renamed Oxford Air Training School.
 Since then, over twenty thousand trained commercial pilots and aircraft engineers have graduated from the school.
-Including the first ever Commercial Space Shuttle Pilot's Licence, which was awarded in 1989.
 The school changed its name to Oxford Aviation Training (OAT) in the 1990s.

-On June 19, 2007, OAT's parent company, BBA Aviation, sold OAT to GCAT Flight Academy (formerly General Electric Commercial Aviation Training, part of General Electric and SAS Flight Academy, part of Scandinavian Airlines System) for $63 million (£32 million).
+On June 19, 2007, OAT's parent company, BBA Aviation, now Signature Aviation, sold OAT to GCAT Flight Academy (formerly General Electric Commercial Aviation Training, part of GE Aviation and SAS Flight Academy, part of Scandinavian Airlines System) for $63 million (£32 million).
 The deal was backed by GCAT Flight Academy's majority shareholder, STAR Capital Partners, an independent venture capital fund.

-In early February 2008, GCAT Flight Academy changed its registered name to Oxford Aviation Academy Ltd. OAT's branding and logo adorning the training centre at Oxford and Goodyear Airports were replaced, with the new logo bearing the title 'Oxford Aviation Academy'.
+In early February 2008, GCAT Flight Academy changed its registered name to Oxford Aviation Academy Ltd. OAT's branding and logo adorning the training center at Oxford and Goodyear Airports were replaced, with the new logo bearing the title 'Oxford Aviation Academy'.
 The insignia on the tailplanes of its Piper PA-28 Warrior and Piper PA-34 Seneca aircraft were also replaced with the new logo design.
-The new logo also appeared at the 8 locations formerly named GCAT Flight Academy, including those in Scandinavia and Hong Kong that GCAT purchased from SAS Flight Academy and the Woodford Training Center, purchased from BAE Systems.
+The new logo also appeared at the 8 locations formerly named GCAT Flight Academy, including those in Scandinavia and Hong Kong that GCAT purchased from SAS Flight Academy and the Woodford Training Centre, purchased from BAE Systems.
 These changes were a result of both GCAT Flight Academy and Oxford Aviation Training being re-branded as Oxford Aviation Academy.

-In 2008, OAA acquired General Flying Services, based in Moorabbin, Victoria, Australia.
+In 2008, OAA acquired General Flying Services, based in Moorabbin Airport, Moorabbin, Victoria, Australia.

 In 2020, it was announced that CAE Oxford would close all ground training in early 2021 and move to a new location at CAE Gatwick, ending a legacy of over 50 years.